vncg/react-admin/UPGRADE.md

 + export default connect(mapStateToProps, {})(withStyles(styles)(MyLayout));
 ```

-**Tip**: React-admin's theme is a bot more complex than that, as it is reponsive.
+**Tip**: vn-kooch-react-admin's theme is a bot more complex than that, as it is reponsive.
 Check out the default layout source for details.

 ## Menu `onMenuTap` prop has been renamed `onMenuClick`